 If your style of fishing is to bottom bounce your spawn bags, having a little bit of flotation is a good thing to keep the bait up and off the bottom unless you use my advanced Bottom bouncing method.
 Adding a few colored floaters to your spawn bag will do the trick.

 If you surf fish in the lake or you prefer to let your bait just sit on the bottom of the river with a heavy lead weight while you wait for a passing fish you should add floaters to your spawn bag to keep it off the bottom.

 How Do You Hook A Spawn Bag?

 Proper hooking of the roe bag can mean more fish.

-I like to hook on the roe bag so I do not break any eggs and I like to make sure the hook is on one side of the bag so that it is hidden on all sides except that one side.
+I like to hook on the roe bag in a way that I do not break any eggs, and I like to make sure the hook is on one side of the bag so that it is hidden on all sides except that one side.

-Then I try to turn the point in and gently place the point of the hook into the roe bag in a spot that will not break an egg.
+Then I try to turn the point back in towards the bag and gently place the point of the hook into the roe bag in a spot that will not break an egg.
 Done!
 You can see this in the picture.

 What Are The Best Hooks For Spawn Bags?

-There are a lot of decent hooks out there and there are some that are just crap.
+There are a lot of decent hooks out there, and there are some hooks that are just crap.

 There are also better sizes and better shapes that will improve your hook-ups and landing ratio.